Pagus of Hasbania: Location

 Early medieval records mentioning identifiable places in the pagus of Hasbania included both Maastricht and Liège on the Meuse river, which formed the apparent boundary to the south and east.
-Many of the earliest records were from near the Gete river system, and stretched as far north as the Demer river including early records in the area of Diest.
+Many of the earliest records were from near the Gete river system, and stretched in places as far north as the Demer river, for example in the area of Diest.

 In the southwest, medieval records show that the pagus stretched to the area near the Abbey of Gembloux, in the modern Belgian Province of Namur.
 Grand-Leez, just east of Gembloux, was named in different medieval records as being either in the Darnau pagus, which was a part of the Pagus Lomacensis, or in Hasbania.

-Some scholars such as Léon Vanderkindere, and following him also Jean Baerten, and more recently Karl Verhelst, believe that the pagus stretched as far west as Louvain (Leuven) and the Dyle river from the earliest times, although the details of the history of this area are unclear before the 11th century, and the first mentions of a County of Louvain are under Count Lambert I in 1003.
+Some scholars such as Léon Vanderkindere, and following him also Jean Baerten, and more recently Karl Verhelst, believe that from the earliest times Louvain (Leuven) was an integral part of Hasbania, and that the pagus stretched northwest of the line between Louvain and Diest, to the point where the Demer and Dyle join.
+However, the history of this less agricultural area is unclear before the 11th century, and the first mentions of a County of Louvain are under Count Lambert I in 1003.